-Recently my husband and I went out of town for the weekend.
-We needed a little get away to recharge.
-While on our trip we went hiking.
+Recently I went out of town for the weekend.
+I needed a little get away to recharge.
+While on our trip I went hiking.
 This area had not seen the same rain as Houston because many of the plants were a little wilted.
-It was incredibly hot even though we had just entered fall.
-My husband and I were both sweaty when we took a break to have a picnic in the shade.
-We sat mostly in silence as we eat our little meal and gulped down our waters to rehydrate.
+It was incredibly hot even though it had just entered fall.
+I was sweaty when I took a break to have a picnic in the shade.
+I sat mostly in silence as I eat my little meal and gulped down my water to rehydrate.

 When Jesus spoke he often referred to himself as the giver of living water.
 Jesus is the water that will make you never thirst again.
 Jesus is the water that promises a new life with him.
 Jesus is the water that gives you eternity.